 Create a receipt game

-Add a receipt challenge to your campaign and write the words shoppers see when they upload a receipt.
+Add a receipt game to your campaign and write the words shoppers see when they upload a receipt.

-You create a receipt challenge from your campaign's Touchpoint picker, not from a separate homepage.
+You create a receipt game from your campaign's Touchpoint picker, not from a separate homepage.

 Assets you'll need